 Only Slightly More Than Zero

 So, not zero...but it needn’t be much more than zero.
 In fact, a fraction of a cent is the commonly recommended amount.
-Here at Shoobx, we chose to set our par value at $.0001 as our starting point.
+Here at Fidelity, we chose to set our par value at $.0001 as our starting point.
 If you choose a substantially higher value, your founders and early employees will pay more than necessary for their founder shares and initial equity grants.
 Keeping par value low means that stock can be purchased affordably in early stages when the company is worth virtually nothing.
-Founders will typically grant themselves millions of shares if their company plans to grant equity to employees, so a par value as high as even $.01 can result in an out of pocket cost that is just too much to pay for a newly minted company.
+Founders will typically grant themselves millions of shares if their company plans to grant equity to employees, so a par value as high as even $.01 can result in an out-of-pocket cost that is just too much to pay for a newly minted company.

 For more information on how your number of authorized shares and par value affect your taxes, check out Harvard Business Services' information on franchise tax.
 Delaware allows corporations to choose one of two methods to compute annual franchise tax—Assumed Par Value Method or Authorized Shares Method.
 You can experiment with your own tax scenario on the State of Delaware’s Franchise Tax Calculator.